 The bench: Sherron Collins, Sasha Kaun.
 We also had freshman big man Cole Aldrich who didn't play a ton of minutes but would have one of the most memorable moments of the season against North Carolina.

 The Jayhawks started the season 20-0.
 Destroying teams.
-We played consistently great defense and our offense was capable of scoring in the 80's.
+We played consistently great defense and our offense was consistently capable of scoring in the 80s.
 Our first loss of the year came, sadly, at Kansas State who was led by the dominant freshman Michael Beasley.

 Kansas only took two more losses by a combined four points.
-Split the Big 12 title with Texas (fourth in a row) and won the Big 12 conference tournament.
+Split the Big 12 title with Texas (our fourth in a row) and won the Big 12 conference tournament.

-As good as those first years had been of the Bill Self era, there were two glaring NCAA Tournament losses.
-Bucknell in 2005, Bradley in 2006.
-Would Davidson be the next double-digit mid-major to add to this list?
+As good as those first years had been in the Bill Self era, there were two glaring NCAA Tournament losses against midmajors.
+Bucknell in 2005 and Bradley in 2006.
+Would Davidson be the next double-digit mid-major to add to this agonizing list?

 To thicken the plot, this double-digit mid-major just so happened to have future NBA superstar Steph Curry.

-Curry was America's Sweetheart.
-This skinny little guy who was practically swimming in his jersey led a tiny school - I think they only have like 1,800 students - to upset victories over Gonzaga, Georgetown, and Wisconsin.
+By the time we met Davidson in the Elite 8, Curry was already America's Sweetheart.
+This skinny little guy, who was practically swimming in his jersey, led a tiny school -- they only have like 1,800 students -- to upset victories over Gonzaga, Georgetown, and Wisconsin.
 All big-time college basketball programs.
 Curry was sensational in the tournament scoring 40, then 30, then 33.

-With 54 seconds left, Curry drilled a deep three, the same kind he'd go on to make a career of hitting for Golden State, to pull the game to a way-too-close-for-comfort 59-57.
-Things would get even scarier after a Sherron Collins miss, the ball rolled out-of-bounds.
+With 54 seconds left, Curry drilled a deep three, just like all 3,000+ he'd go on to hit in the NBA playing for the Golden State Warriors.
+This shot pulled the game to a way-too-close-for-comfort 59-57.
+Things would get even scarier after a Sherron Collins miss.
+The ball rolled out-of-bounds.
+Davidson ball.

 Curry brought the ball up the court.
 Ten seconds, nine seconds.
 Brandon Rush was locked in on defense.
 Davidson sent the high screen.
 Rush got caught on the screener's foot, fell to the ground.
 But Mario Chalmers seamlessly switched onto Curry.